How to Design an Aluminum Structure using ADM, AS1664, Eurocode or CSA 157

 Modelling your Aluminium Structure

-As mentioned, the integrated aluminium design software is fully integrated with SkyCiv Structural Analysis Software.
+Now, let’s get started with the aluminum design example!
+As mentioned, the integrated aluminium structure design software is fully integrated with SkyCiv Structural Analysis Software.
 As with most of our other supported design standards, this starts with the model.

 Today we’re building the model via the following steps: